worm-ii/arith/README.md

 # arith
-Arbitrary precision floaing point library in Delphi.
+Arbitrary precision floaing point library for 32-bit Delphi.
 UI, docs and comments are in Russian.
-32-bit only (Delphi 2 32-bit and higher)